 On a separate day and before performing activities, the relationship between heart rate and oxygen uptake for each subject was determined.
 This relationship is used to indirectly evaluate physiological workload.
-Both heart rate and oxygen uptake have to be measured simultaneously in the laboratory at a number of different submaximal workloads.
+Both heart rate and oxygen uptake have to be measured simultaneously in the laboratory at a number of different submaximal workloads (Maritz et al., 1961).
 This process is known as calibrating the heart rate-VO2 relationship for a subject.
 Since the relationship between the two variables is linear during a typical submaximal workload, a subject's heart rate measured in the field can be converted into an estimate of oxygen uptake by referring to the laboratory data.
+The selected three subjects were calibrated in the laboratory by measuring oxvgen consumption and heart rate simultaneously while running on the treadmill to arrive at the relationship between heart rate and oxygen consumption.

-The oxygen consumption was measured using Benedict-Roth spirometer and the heart beat rate was recorded using heart rate monitor (Polar make).
+The oxygen consumption was measured using Benedict-Roth spirometer and the heart beat rate was recorded using computerized heart rate monitor (Polar make).